LucasHasting/KDL-DL-Project/README.md

 python -m retro.import <directory>
 ```

-Now, you can open idle (python version 8.0) and open->run project.py to execute the project (train.py).
+Now, you can open idle (python version 8.0) and open->run train.py to execute the project.

 ## Build Instructions - The API (Future Work)
 The API is designed to work with the project (see the report for more details), so ensure the project has been built first.
 Next, ensure the latest python version (64-bit) is installed, it can be installed [here](https://www.python.org/downloads/).